SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-approval-for-a-purchase/rule.md

 When approving purchases, you might come across some exceptions depending on the business/industry you are in.
 Here are some examples:

-* IT - Be mindful that IT purchases could be of a higher amount and require an unique approval flow.
+* IT - Be mindful that IT purchases could be of a higher amount and require a unique approval flow.
-* Marketing - The marketing team usually works with a budget and this could vary in period e.g. monthly, quartely, etc.
+* Marketing - The marketing team usually works with a previously approved budget and this could vary in period e.g. monthly, quarterly, etc.
 * One-time vs. subscriptions - Make sure to highlight when a cost will be a one-off or recurring cost.
 This is important if the team works on a budget basis.

 ::: bad\